CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

-The proof of this theorem can be found in the appendix.
-Essentially, Theorem~\ref{theo:entropy} states that the weighted sum of the entropy of all tree nodes is always a constant value.
+\paper{The proof of this theorem can be found in our technical report~\cite{zhang2021carmi}.} \techreport{The proof of this theorem can be found in the appendix.} Essentially, Theorem~\ref{theo:entropy} states that the weighted sum of the entropy of all tree nodes is always a constant value.
 In other words, entropy characterizes the ``contribution" of each tree node to the index structure: the higher entropy each tree node contributes, the less overall number of tree nodes we need in the index structure.